imagej/imagej.github.io/_pages/plugins/multifrac.md

 Installation
 ------------

-Run {% include bc content='Help|Update...'%} and choose *Manage update sites*.
+Run {% include bc path='Help|Update...'%} and choose *Manage update sites*.
 Activate the *Multifrac* checkbox in the alphabetically-sorted list of update sites.
 Press *OK*, then *Apply changes*.
 Restart ImageJ.
 That's it.
 Enjoy Multifrac!

 Description
 -----------